mjhoffm2/ReactTrainingTutorial/Part-6-%2D-Setting-up-UI-with-.NET-Core-instead-of-Node.md

 </Project>
 ```

 In this section, I have also made it so the `node_modules` folder will not show up in Visual Studio when it is created.
-A complete .csproj example will be available later, but adding these two properties is completely mandatory before continuing.
+A complete .csproj is available below, but adding these two properties is completely mandatory before adding any of our front end code.
 If you add any typescript files before adding the `<TypeScriptCompileBlocked />` flag, then JavaScript files will be created which will get picked up by your build instead of your actual TypeScript source code.
 This can result in some extremely confusing situations with stale data.

-Next, we will need to decide our project structure before we can continue.
+Before we can finish updating the .csproj file, we will need to decide our project structure.
 Here is the project structure that I decided to go with.
 In a .NET Core application, the `wwwroot` folder has special meaning, and any files placed in it are publicly accessible.
-Additionally, the `Views` folder has special meaning, it will be search through for `cshtml` template files if your project is using
+Additionally, the `Views` folder has special meaning, it will be searched through for `cshtml` template files, which we will be using to serve our index html page.

 ![image.png](/.attachments/image-f1b2cd8f-8f8b-4b94-aaad-9b3d9a885aa3.png)